 So we established a network.
 In 2017, legitimate sanctuaries—those that don’t buy, breed, sell, exploit or trade animals—formed the Big Cat Sanctuary Alliance.

-Now, when cats are surrendered to sanctuaries that can’t place them, the sanctuaries contact each other or IFAW's hotline—and cats have homes within hours.
+Now, when cats are surrendered to sanctuaries that can’t place them, the sanctuaries contact each other or IFAW's hotline, and within hours, the cats have homes.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work, and involvement from people like you.